visurg-ai/LEMON/README.md

    # Execute the docker container and get into the terminal
    $ docker exec --user $(whoami) --workdir $HOME -it Surg-3M /bin/zsh
    ```
+-->

-* **If you do not want to use Docker**, install the following dependencies in your local setup:
+* Install the following dependencies in your local setup:

    ```bash
    $ git clone git@github.com:visurg-ai/surg-3m.git